Give College Essay Academy a Try.

 Listen, we get it.
 The waves are crashing, sun is beaming, and all you want to do is chill.
 You’ve been working all year long to make sure your grades are up to par and that you’ve put enough energy into your (nine-thousand?) activities to make a real impact on your community and make an impression on your dream school.
 You need a break.
 A nap!
 A midnight screening of Wonder Woman!
 An ice cream cone!!

 And you deserve all of those things.
 We’re just saying that maybe your break shouldn’t last all summer.
 If you get started on your college essay now, you will thank yourself later.
-(And you will also have time to see Justice League in the fall.
+(And you will also have time to see Frozen 2 in the fall.)

 Here are just a few reasons summer is the ideal time to write your college essay: